Co-appearance of superconductivity and ferromagnetism in a Ca$_2$RuO$_4$ nanofilm crystal

-The effects of the quantum fluctuations in two dimensions would be more dominant in a thinner Ca$_2$RuO$_4$ film as indicated by sample 2 whose thickness is 10 nm.
-In Fig.~\ref{figure2}a, we plot the sheet resistance of sample 2 as a function of temperature for different bias currents $I$.
-For $I<I_c=100$ nA, the resistivity decreases with decreases in temperature, while the resistivity increases with decreases in temperature for $I>I_c$.
-Generally speaking, a typical critical current density value for a thin film superconductor is $j_c \approx 10^4$ A/cm$^2$.
-At $I_c=100$ nA in Fig.~\ref{figure2}a, the current density estimated as $j \approx 8.3 \times 10^2$ A/cm$^2$ is much smaller than $j_c$.
-Therefore, vortex motion is responsible for the transition to the insulating phase in Fig.~\ref{figure2}.
-The results show the superconductor-insulator (SI) transition caused by quantum fluctuations at low temperatures.
-Near the SI transition point, the sheet resistance should obey $R_{\Box}(I, T)=\frac{h}{4e^2} f \left[\frac{c_{0}(I-I_c)}{T^{1/z\nu}}\right]$, where $c_0$ is a constant making the argument dimensionless.
-The dynamical and static critical exponents are denoted by $z$ and $\nu$, respectively~\cite{fisher}.
-Figure~\ref{figure2}b shows the scaling behaviour of the sheet resistance, where we use $I_c=$100 nA and $z\nu=1.5$.
+The effects of quantum fluctuations in two dimensions would be more dominant in a Ca$_2$RuO$_4$ film.
+In Fig.~\ref{figure3}a, we plot the sheet resistance $R_{\Box/layer}=\rho / d$ of sample 2 as a function of temperature for different bias currents $I$, where the interlayer distance of Ca$_2$RuO$_4$ $d=6.13$ \AA\,.
+Correspondingly, $R_{\Box/layer}$ is the resistance per square per RuO$_2$ layer.
+In the low temperature range from 4.2 to 20~K, for $I<I_{\mathrm{QCP1}}=100$ nA, $R_{\Box/layer}$ decreases with decreases in temperature, while $R_{\Box/layer}$ increases with decreases in temperature for $I>I_{\mathrm{QCP1}}$.
+Recently, by tuning the DC current, a current-induced metal-insulator transition has been realized in bulk Ca$_2$RuO$_4$~\cite{sow}.
+The electronic states in Ca$_2$RuO$_4$ are sensitive to DC current.
+Our results suggest that the application of a DC current induces a transition from 2D superconductivity to an insulator.
+The critical current density value for high-$T_c$ thin film superconductors is $j_c > 10^4$ A/cm$^2$~~\cite{Talantsev}.
+At $I_{\mathrm{QCP1}}=100$ nA in Fig.~\ref{figure3}a, the current density estimated as $j \approx 8.3 \times 10^2$ A/cm$^2$ is much smaller than $j_c$ (see Supplementary Table S1 and Text).
+We note that a current-driven SI transition has been reported in cuprate thin film superconductors~\cite{Santos}.
+Figure~\ref{figure3}b shows the bias current dependence of $R_{\Box/layer}$ for different temperatures from 4.2 to 20~K. The crossing point is $I_{\mathrm{QCP1}}=100~\mathrm{nA}$, $R_{\mathrm{QCP1}}=16.5~\mathrm{k}\Omega \sim \frac{8}{\pi}\frac{h}{4e^2}$.
+Near the SI transition point, the sheet resistance should obey $R_{\Box}(I, T)=\frac{h}{4e^2} f \left[\frac{c_{0}(I-I_c)}{T^{1/z\nu}}\right]$, where $c_0$ is a constant making the argument dimensionless, and $I_c$ is a current at a quantum critical point.
+The dynamical and correlation-length exponents are denoted by $z$ and $\nu$, respectively~\cite{fisher}.
+To determine the critical exponent $z\nu$ from the experimental results, we use $(dR_{\Box/layer}/dI)_{I=I_c}$ at a fixed $T$, i.e., $(dR_{\Box/layer}/dI)_{I=I_c}=\frac{c_{0}h}{4e^2}T^{-1/z\nu} \tilde{R'}(0)$, where $\tilde{R'}(0)$ is finite.
+The critical exponent $z\nu$ at low temperature was found to be 1.5 by plotting $(dR_{\Box/layer}/dI)_{I=I_\mathrm{QCP1}})$ as a function of $T^{-1}$ as shown in ~Fig.~\ref{figure3}d.
+The inset in Fig.~\ref{figure3}b shows the scaling behaviour of the sheet resistance, where we use $I_{\mathrm{QCP1}}=100$~nA and $z\nu=1.5$.
 The results show that all of the resistance data below 20 K fall on a universal curve.
-The critical exponent $z\nu=1.5$ suggests that the SI transition is explained by a Bose glass in two dimensions~\cite{fisher}.
-Previous papers have reported quantitatively similar values of the critical exponent in InO$_{x}$~\cite{Paalanen}, Nd$_{2-x}$Ce$_x$CuO$_4$~\cite{Tanda}, and La$_{2-x}$Sr$_{x}$CuO$_4$ films~\cite{Bollinger}.
-The critical value of the sheet resistance is very close to the universal resistance $\frac{8}{\pi}\frac{h}{4e^2}$ predicted by the superconductor to Mott-insulator transition~\cite{Fisher_Girvin}.
+Similarly, we performed a scaling analysis in a high temperature range of 30 to 45~K. Figure~\ref{figure3}c and its inset show the bias current dependence of $R_{\Box/layer}$ for different temperatures and the universal curve at $z\nu=0.64$, where $I_{\mathrm{QCP2}}=1960$~nA and $R_{\mathrm{QCP2}}=38.1~\mathrm{k}\Omega \sim 6\frac{h}{4e^2}$ were used.
+We observed two critical exponents as shown in Fig.~\ref{figure3}d.
+Our result is very similar to two-stage quantum critical behaviour and the critical exponents reported in a magnetic-field-induced SI transition~\cite{Lesueur,Popovic}.
+Indeed, the critical exponent for the scaling analysis estimated from $I-V$ characteristics with $I^{*}_{\mathrm{QCP}}=\pm 140$~nA for sample 4 (inset in Fig.~\ref{figure3}e) was $z\nu = 0.68$ at low temperature as shown in Fig.~\ref{figure3}e, which is consistent with that in the high-temperature region for sample 2.
+Sample 2 contains more disorder or inhomogeneity than sample 4 from resistivity results.
+Therefore, quantum phase fluctuations seems to play an important role at low temperature.